Too Cool for Climate Change? Marine species on the brink

-With the impacts of Global Warming becoming evermore visible in the terrestrial environment, the aquatic environment (freshwater and marine) is also struggling.
+With the impacts of Global Warming and Climate Change becoming evermore visible in the terrestrial environment, the aquatic environment (freshwater and marine) is also struggling.
 Rising global temperatures and increased Carbon Dioxide (CO2) concentrations are leading to challenging conditions that many species are struggling to cope with.

 Once again, the Oceans soak up what they can.
 However when CO2 is absorbed into water the pH is affected, becoming more acidic.
 This leads to Ocean Acidification.
 It may only seem like a small change, but to calcifying organisms this can effect the very structures they build to protect themselves. pH has already been estimated to have decreased by more than 0.1 units.
 That’s about a 30% increase in acidity.
 A further decrease of 0.3-0.5 pH units is expected by the year 2100.
 For calcifying organisms such as bivalves (oysters, mussels, clams), gastropods (top-shells, periwinkles, limpets), corals, and calcifying echinoderms like sea urchins.
 Many larger animals feed on shelled organisms, as they are lower down the food chain.
 Therefore if shelled organisms were to disappear, then food webs would be greatly affected.

 Increasing acidity has shown to have other negative effects.
 Induced acidification of body fluids can have physiological and potentially reproductive issues.
 Reduced metabolic rates, depressed immune responses, reduced juvenile survival chances, malformations and delayed hatching times are just a few observed consequences.

 Although the studies of temperature and CO2 and their effects on the ocean are still underway, it is known that both factors combined have shown the costs are greater than either could achieve alone.

 Eventually, conditions may reach a ‘point of no return’, but will we be able to find a solution before then?